ly7erg1c/text_manipulation/README.md

 ---

 **Note**: This tool is designed for legitimate security research and data analysis purposes.
 Always ensure you have proper authorization before analyzing data that doesn't belong to you.
+The tool maintains strict privacy by never submitting user data to external services and only querying existing public threat intelligence databases.